xzYue/odoo/doc/howtos/web.rst

 * It's implemented fully in JavaScript and rendered in the browser
 * Each template file (XML files) contains multiple templates
-* It has special support in Odoo Web's :class:`~openerp.Widget`, though it can be used outside of Odoo's web client (and it's possible to use :class:`~openerp.Widget` without relying on QWeb)
+* It has special support in Modoo Web's :class:`~openerp.Widget`, though it can be used outside of Modoo's web client (and it's possible to use :class:`~openerp.Widget` without relying on QWeb)

 .. note::

-    The rationale behind using QWeb instead of existing javascript template engines is the extensibility of pre-existing (third-party) templates, much like Odoo :ref:`views <reference/views>`.
+    The rationale behind using QWeb instead of existing javascript template engines is the extensibility of pre-existing (third-party) templates, much like Modoo :ref:`views <reference/views>`.

     Most javascript template engines are text-based which precludes easy structural extensibility where an XML-based templating engine can be generically altered using e.g. XPath or CSS and a tree-alteration DSL (or even just XSLT).
-This flexibility and extensibility is a core characteristic of Odoo, and losing it was considered unacceptable.
+This flexibility and extensibility is a core characteristic of Modoo, and losing it was considered unacceptable.

 Using QWeb
 ----------